 Here are some reasons why managing electronic information and electronic is important.

-Information made available in a CRM to all employees means they are be better informed.
+Information made available in a Client Relationship Management to all employees means they are be better informed.
 Armed with this information, employees are able to effectively and quickly make educated decisions.
 In a system where employees have access to all customer projects and tasks, every document, email and accounting information, employees are provided with the information they need to respond quickly to nearly any customer request.

 The management of electronic information can help increase productivity.
 For example, a document management system or DMS can help increase workload capacity.
 Automating the movement of documents, facilitating and controlling collaboration, tracking documents and their associated information, employees can reduce the amount of time they waste searching for information, tracking document deadlines and managing projects manually.